Parsl/parsl/docs/userguide/execution.rst

 is one of the most difficult challenges for parallel execution.
 Parsl provides an abstraction based on resource units called *blocks*.
 A block is a single unit of resources that is obtained from an execution provider.
 Within a block are a number of nodes.
-Parsl can then create *Tasks* within and across (e.g., for MPI jobs) nodes.
+Parsl can then create *tasks* within and across (e.g., for MPI jobs) nodes.
 A Task is a virtual suballocation in which individual tasks can be launched.
 Three different examples of block configurations are shown below.